mojombo/grit/README.txt

 == INSTALL:

+Easiest install is via RubyGems:

+  $ gem install grit

+or

   $ gem sources -a http://gems.github.com/ (you only need to do this once)
   $ gem install mojombo-grit

+The gem from GitHub will generally be available sooner than the gem from Rubyforge.
+Both sources will eventually contain the same releases.

 == SOURCE: